For thousands of Jews, Israel still doesn’t feel safe after the Oct. 7 attacks. So they’re leaving - WTOP News

 Aliya — the Hebrew term for immigration, literally the “ascent” of Jews into Israel — has always been part of the country’s plan.
 But “yerida” — the term used for leaving the country, literally the “descent” of Jews from Israel to the diaspora, emphatically has not.

-“Emigration was a threat, especially in the early years (when) there were problems of nation-building,” said Ori Yehudai, a professor of Israel studies at Ohio State University and the author of “Leaving Zion,” a history of Israeli emigration.
-“People still feel they have to justify their decision to move.”
+“Emigration was a threat, especially in the early years (when) there were problems of nation-building.
+In later decades, Israel became more established and more self-confident,” said Ori Yehudai, a professor of Israel studies at Ohio State University and the author of “Leaving Zion,” a history of Israeli emigration.
+The sense of shame is more of a social dynamic now, he said, but “people still feel they have to justify their decision to move.”

 Shira Carmel says she has no doubt about her decision.
-She’d long objected to Netanyahu’s government’s efforts to overhaul the legal system, and was one of the first women to don the blood-red “Handmaid’s Tale” robes that became a fixture of the the anti-government protests of 2023.
-She was terrified as a new mom, and a pregnant one, during the Hamas attack.
+She’d long objected to Netanyahu’s government’s efforts to overhaul the legal system, and was one of the first women to don the blood-red “Handmaid’s Tale” robes that became a fixture of the anti-government protests of 2023.
+She was terrified as a new mom, and a pregnant one, during the Hamas attack, and appalled at having to tell her toddler that they were gathering in the bomb shelter for “hugging parties” with the neighbors.
 This was not the life she wanted.

 Meanwhile, Australia beckoned.
 Carmel’s brother had lived there for two decades.
 The couple had the equivalent of a green card due to Carmel’s husband’s profession.
+In the days after the attack, Carmel’s brother alerted her to the possibility of a flight out of Israel for free, if on very short notice, which she confirmed with the Australian embassy in Israel.
 Basic logic, she says, pointed toward moving.
-They were able to catch a free flight out on seven hours’ notice.

 And yet.